lanedelcu/real-time-fraud-detection/README.md

     fi
 done
 </pre>
 c.
-Male the script executable: back in the open terminal type `chmod +x send_chunks.sh` to give your operating system permisiion to run this file as a program
+Make the script executable: back in the open terminal type `chmod +x send_chunks.sh` to give your operating system permisiion to run this file as a program

 ## FUTURE WORK
 Now that your Java project is built and your dataset is split into chunks, the next steps will bring the pipeline together so you can simulate real-time fraud detection.